tjkhara/notes/linux_notes/linux_in_5_days/12_scheduling_repeated_jobs_with_cron.md

 ### Run a command every 15 minutes

+In this there are multiple arguments for the first field, which is minutes.

 	0,15,30,45 * * * * /opt/acme/bin/15-min-check

 ### Another way to do the same thing